ConceptResearch/CARLA/carla_workshop/carla_2022.md

 ## Accepted Submissions:

-**The following submissions have been accepted for the Special Session** Vahid Mortezapour *Investigating inter-individual variation in register from social networks perspective* Stephanie Rotter and Mingya Liu **
+**The following submissions have been accepted for the Special Session**<br/>
+&nbsp; &nbsp; Vahid Mortezapour *Investigating inter-individual variation in register from social networks perspective*<br/>
+&nbsp; &nbsp; Stephanie Rotter and Mingya Liu ** <br/>
-Gohar Schnelle, Felix Bildhauer and Roland Schäfer *Reconstructing the Context from the Result An approach to identify situational parameters in historical texts and web data*
+&nbsp; &nbsp; Gohar Schnelle, Felix Bildhauer and Roland Schäfer *Reconstructing the Context from the Result An approach to identify situational parameters in historical texts and web data*<br/>
-Valentina N. Pescuma, Camilo R. Ronderos, Aine Ito, Katja Maquate and Pia Knoeferle *Effects of Register and Morphosyntactic Congruence on Eye Movements During Sentence Reading*
+&nbsp; &nbsp; Valentina N. Pescuma, Camilo R. Ronderos, Aine Ito, Katja Maquate and Pia Knoeferle *Effects of Register and Morphosyntactic Congruence on Eye Movements During Sentence Reading*<br/>

 **The following submissions have been accepted for the Main Session**